MobileFirstLLC/extension-cli/guide/03-xt-build.md

   }
 ```

-### Skip Javascript Compilation and Linting
+### Copy Files / Skip Javascript Compilation and Linting

 Use `copyAsIs` key to specify an array of files which should not be compiled.
 These files can be located anywhere in your project, but probably best to store them somewhere outside `/src` directory.
 The build command will copy specified files exactly without any modification to the root of the output directory.
-Directory path will be flattened.
+Directory path for files will be flattened.

 **Example**

 Sample configuration for skipping compilation of pre-compiled files.

 This configuration will copy material theme directly from node modules and include it in the `dist` directory.
 It will also copy a project level `ga.js` script in the `dist` directory.
 No modification will occur to these files during the build step.

 ```
   "xtbuild": {